 - taking turns and sharing

-- learning British weathers and seasons
+- learning British weather patterns and the seasons

 - being part of the local community